Side GardeningSide Gardening

 Cotyledon ladismithiensis, or Bear Paw succulent, is a small, slow-growing plant that can survive in dry environments.
 It has large leaves and interesting flowers.
 This cactus is native to South Africa, including the Kalahari sands and arid scrubland.
 This succulent was discovered by botanist Dr. Japie Ladismith on November 18th, 1914, at Lister’s Pass near Ladismith in the Eastern Cape Province of South Africa.

 Cotyledon tomentosa is classified in the family Crassulaceae.
-However, it also belongs to the genus cotyledon, which includes many different cactus plants.
+However, it also belongs to the genus Cotyledon, which includes many different cactus plants.

 Facts